Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 12. Donald M. Kendall Sculpture Gardens

+I would make a day of it in Purchase by visiting another sensational art attraction.
 This one is on the campus of the PepsiCo world headquarters and is named after the former chairman of the board and CEO, Donald M. Kendall.

 13. Bruce Park

-This charming public park on the Long Island Sound shore is part of the same parcel of land donated to Greenwich by Robert M.
+This charming public park on the Long Island Sound shore is part of the same parcel of land donated to Greenwich by Robert M. Bruce for the Bruce Museum in 1908.

-Bruce for the Bruce Museum in 1908.
-Bruce Park is littered with the gneiss outcrops that occur around the Greenwich and Cos Cob area, and date back 450 million years.
+Bruce Park is littered with the gneiss outcrops that occur around the Greenwich and Cos Cob area.
+My head spins when I consider that these date back 450 million years.

 14. Flinn Gallery

-It’s par for the course that Greenwich’s public library should have its own art gallery!
+It’s par for the course that Greenwich’s public library should have its own art gallery.
 This exhibition space is non-profit and volunteer run, and displays art from a wide array of media, genres, regions and periods.

 15. Putnam Cottage